RussOakham/Avengers-Snap/TESTING.md

  All three tests showed inaccurate issues with undefined and unused variables, as the variables are used in the other JavaScript files.

 ### Google Lighthouse Audit
+I used Google's lighthouse audiot to test the website conforms positively with Google's performance metrics, with the aim of achieveing scores of 90% in all areas on desktop.

 **Performance** -